-Program Summary: Ridgefield Park's Office of Emergency Management (OEM) has developed a village-wide Special Needs Registry.
-The OEM keeps the lists of all residents who have special needs and it is shared with the Police Department.
-Both organizations encourage everyone who has special needs situations to register.
-The school district has a special needs list of our autistic population which is shared with our Police Department and OEM.
-Information and registration forms can be found on the village website, the village newsletter, and at specific locations in the village including the OEM office and the municipal building.
-These are fluid lists that are updated as information changes.
-Our emergency services and CERT have been engaged to assist when necessary.
-Several village stakeholders as shown in the checklist are those in the position to know who their special needs population is and encourage them to register and can notify the OEM office of a specific situation.
-The Council provides the oversight necessary to make clear policy decisions and planning updated based upon changes in the community.
+Program Summary: Ridgefield Park's Office of Emergency Management (OEM) maintains the village-wide Special Needs Registry a list of residents that is shared with the Police Department.
+The school district maintains a special needs list of autistic students and shares it with the Police Department and OEM.
+Information and registration forms can be found on the village website, the village newsletter, in the village OEM office plus in wall distribution filing baskets in the municipal building, civic center and library - see additional material document sample.
+The form is also sent to the school district for distribution.
+The form is available in both English and Spanish.
+Lists are updated as information changes.
+Several village stakeholders shown in the checklist are in the position to know who their special needs population is and encourage them to register or update their information and can notify the OEM office of a specific situation.
+Emergency Management Council members provide oversight, make policy decisions and planning updates based upon changes in the community.
+At this time the Council has not implemented an online registry preferring to use a downloadable form that can be printed and handed out as needed.